What we can learn from evolving proteins

 A sequence logo generated from our MSA.
 The height of each amino acid indicates its degree of evolutionary conservation.

-Given some new sequence AA of LL amino acids, let's quantify how similar it is to the sequences in our MSA:
+Given some new sequence of amino acids, let's quantify how similar it is to the sequences in our MSA:

-EE is often called the energy function.
-It's not a probability distribution, but we can easily turn it into one by normalizing its values to sum to 11 (let's worry about that later).
+is often called the energy function.
+It's not a probability distribution, but we can easily turn it into one by normalizing its values to sum to (let's worry about that later).

 Pairwise frequencies